Jeff Thompson Research Award

 Preference will be given to applications with mentoring agreements in place at the time of application.
 The mentor agreement is part of the application form.

 Please submit the following documents to complete the award:

 - A project implementation plan should be submitted within six months of the start of the award.

-- An abstract of 150-200 words, submitted as a Word document.
+- An abstract of no more than 150-200 words, submitted as a Word document.

 Applicants should submit the above documents electronically to firstname.lastname@example.org.
 The project will be considered finalized after the Jeff Thompson Award Committee has reviewed, provided feedback on and approved all final products.
-Final abstracts and summaries will be published on the IB public website.
+Final abstracts and reports will be published on the IB public website.